 - Flexible work culture

 Employees are undoubtedly invaluable and intangible assets for any organization taking it forward by keeping a dynamic and learning environment to cope with the continuously changing industry, whether technological advancements or political and economic changes.
-It’s the employees who actually run the company with their efforts that cannot be priced no matter what.
-The reason employees are termed intangible is because the skill-set, expertise, knowledge, and experience possessed by an employee cannot be measured in terms of money.
-The salaries are given to a position and not the skills of an employee.
-An employee is far more than the salary provided to her/him, which is why the concept of performance-based incentives was introduced so that the employees can be given somewhere close to what they deserved based on the efforts they put in for the organization.
+The employees who run the company with their efforts are priceless no matter what.
+Employees are termed intangible because their skill set, expertise, knowledge, and experience cannot be measured in money.
+The salaries are given to a position and not an employee’s skills.
+An employee is far more than the salary provided to them, so the concept of performance-based incentives was introduced so that the employees can be given somewhere close to what they deserve based on their efforts for the organization.

 “People want to know they matter and they want to be treated as people.
 That’s the new talent contract.” – Pamela Stroko in Tanveer Naseer’s blog post “How Leaders are Creating Engagement in Today’s Workplaces”